lainio/err2/README.md

 > 3. Finally, it calls `try.To` for the non nil error, and we already know what then
 >    happens: nearest `err2.Handle` gets it first.

-These `try.Is` functions help cleanup mess idiomatic Go, i.e. mixing happy and error path, leads to.

 For more information see the examples in the documentation of both functions.

-## Backwards Compatibility Promise for the API

-The `err2` package's API will be **backward compatible**.
-Before version 1.0.0 is released, the API changes occasionally, but **we promise to offer automatic conversion scripts for your repos to update them for the latest API.**
-We also mark functions deprecated before they become obsolete.
-Usually, one released version before.
-We have tested this with a large code base in our systems, and it works wonderfully.

-More information can be found in the `scripts/` directory [readme file](./scripts/README.md).

 ## Assertion